UltraCart/rest_api_v2_sdk_csharp/docs/ItemApi.md

 ## GetDigitalItem

-> ItemDigitalItemResponse GetDigitalItem (int digitalItemOid, int? limit = null, int? offset = null, string since = null, string sort = null, string expand = null, bool? placeholders = null)
+> ItemDigitalItemResponse GetDigitalItem (int digitalItemOid)

 Retrieve a digital item from the digital library, which are digital files that may be attached to normal items